markmoxon/elite-source-code-bbc-master/1-source-files/README.md

-# Source file for the BBC Master version of Elite
+# Source files for the BBC Master version of Elite

 This folder contains the source files for the BBC Master version of Elite.